mikaa123/occ_api/README.md

 `npm test`

-## Start dev server
+## Start development server

+The server relies on environment variable for some configuration.
+In order to use local env variables, we rely on `foreman`.
+It loads a `.env` file (that isn't added to version control.)
+To use it in development mode, run:

- foreman start -e Procfile_dev -e .env
+`foreman start -e Procfile_dev`

+In production,

+`foreman start`

 # Heavily inspired by